Life with Epilepsy

 Myth and Misunderstanding

 Epilepsy is our oldest diagnosed condition and the fourth most common neurological condition today.
 Approximately three million Americans are currently diagnosed with epilepsy.
-Yet myth and misunderstanding surround this diagnoses.
+Yet myth and misunderstanding surround this diagnosis.

 Most people have very limited information about or experiences with seizures.
 In ancient times, those with seizures were described as “being possessed by dark forces.”
 Even today, when asked to imagine a seizure, people usually describe a person falling to the ground, shaking and foaming at the mouth, and losing consciousness.